robertsrosa15/RPIProjecttomcat/README.md

 These instructions will get you a copy of the project up and running on your local machine only.
 ### Prerequisites

-What things you need to install the software and how to install them
+What things you need to install the software.
+No intructions on how to install them.

 ```
 Download Intellij community edition, Tomcat7, Maven, Mongod.